BOGESTRA: Stadtbahn

 BOGESTRA currently exclusively operates Line U35, which is integrated in the Rhine-Ruhr Stadtbahn network.
 The U35 route runs between Herne and Bochum, serving 21 stations (15 of which are underground, with 6 being above-ground).

 Line U35 opened on 2 September 1989, then operating a route between Castle Herne Strünkede and Bochum Central Station.
 An extension of the line from the Bochum Central Station south to the Ruhr-University Bochum and to Hustadt opened for service on 28 November 1993.
 Planned sections of the U35 line northwest to Recklinghausen and southeast to Witten were never implemented due to the associated costs to these respective municipalities.

 In addition, a second Stadtbahn line operates in the BOGESTRA region: one of the Essen Stadtbahn routes (operated by Ruhrbahn), Line U11, operates partially in the BOGESTRA transit area though only for its northernmost 3 stations.

 Tram

 The tram system dates back to the 1890s.
-As of 2019, BOGESTRA exclusively operates the following six tram lines:
+As of 2019, BOGESTRA exclusively operates the following nine tram lines:

-In addition, a seventh tram line also operates in the BOGESTRA region: an Essen tram route, Line 107, operates partially in the BOGESTRA transit area though only for its northernmost 11 stations.
+In addition, a tenth tram line also operates in the BOGESTRA region: an Essen tram route, Line 107, operates partially in the BOGESTRA transit area though only for its northernmost 11 stations.

 Bus

-As of 2024, BOGESTRA operates 65 bus lines.
+As of 2024, BOGESTRA operates 53 bus lines.
 BOGESTRA bus lines are generally given route numbers in the 300s (like the tram route numbers).